pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

      // v8::AccessorNameSetterCallback or
      // i::Accesors::AccessorNameBooleanSetterCallback, depending on whether the
 ```
-3. `SetPropertyWithAccessor`: We seem to add an argument literal to the tainting stack frame. post which we set the runtime reciever to our own taintracking version defined in the `Frames.cc`
+3. `SetPropertyWithAccessor`: We seem to add an argument literal to the tainting stack frame. post which we set the runtime receiver to our own taint tracking version defined in the `Frames.cc`
 ```diff
 @@ -1744,12 +1748,21 @@ Maybe<bool> Object::SetPropertyWithAccessor(LookupIterator* it,
      // its Call method.